Subject Leader: Mr K Bunton

 Mr Bunton is knowledgeable in all aspects of the national Music Curriculum, with a particular strength in popular instrumentation, composition and music technology.

-The teaching is good in Music with students of all abilities showing excellent attitudes to the subject and being challenged to do their best.
-Observations in 2015/16 show that progress is good with elements of outstanding practice.
+The teaching is good with students of all abilities showing excellent attitudes to the subject.
+Observations of practice in 2018/19 show that progress is good amongst students in all year groups.